kartik-v/yii2-grid/README.md

 Enhancements of `\yii\grid\CheckboxColumn` to work with the new pageSummary and a default styling to work for many scenarios.
 Refer [documentation](http://demos.krajee.com/grid#checkbox-column) for details.

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/grid) and [demonstration](http://demos.krajee.com/grid-demo) on usage of the extension.
+You can also view the [grid grouping demo here](http://demos.krajee.com/group-grid).

 ## Installation